-And on page 36 there were notes that encouraged sales representatives to summarise this benefit in the following way:
+And on page 32 of the 2019 Manual there were notes that encouraged sales representatives to summarise this benefit in the following way:

 "So really FPOC equals a passport to fantastic holidays for 19 years with a return at the end of that period.
 When was the last time you went on holiday and got some money back?".